middleman/middlemanapp.com/source/basics/start_new_site.html.markdown

 gem dependencies.
 When creating a new project, Middleman will generate a `Gemfile` for you which specifies the same version of Middleman you are using.
 This will lock Middleman to this specific release series (the 4.0.x series, for example).
-You can also use your `Gemfile` to use cutting-edge versions of Middleman from GitHub using the `:git` option.
-All plugins and extra libraries you use in your project should be listed in your Gemfile, and Middleman will automatically `require` all of them when it starts.
+All plugins and extra libraries you use in your project should be listed in your `Gemfile`, and Middleman will automatically `require` all of them when it starts.

 #### config.ru